hajame/fullstackopen-2019.github.io/src/content/osa4/part4a.md

 Turn the application into a functioning <i>npm</i> project.
 In order to keep your development productive, configure the application to be executed with <i>nodemon</i>.
 You can create a new database for your application with MongoDB Atlas, or use the same database from the previous part's exercises.

 <!-- Varmista, että sovellukseen on mahdollista lisätä blogeja Postmanilla tai VS Code REST clientilla, ja että sovellus näyttää lisätyt blogit. -->
-Verify that it is possible to add blogs to list with Postman or the VS Code REST client and that the application returns the added blogs for the correct endpoint.
+Verify that it is possible to add blogs to list with Postman or the VS Code REST client and that the application returns the added blogs at the correct endpoint.

 <!-- #### 4.2 blogilista, step2 -->
 #### 4.2 Blog list, step2